productdevbook/sufetch/SECURITY.md

 - It reads OpenAPI specs from the local file system
 - Generated code examples are for demonstration only

-### TOON Format
+### OpenAPI Parsing

-- TOON decoding uses `@toon-format/toon` library
+- OpenAPI specs are loaded from JSON files
+- Types are parsed from types.d.ts using oxc-parser
-- Malformed TOON files may fail to decode but should not cause security issues
+- Malformed files may fail to parse but should not cause security issues
 - Always validate decoded OpenAPI specs before use

 ### Type Generation